Apply for Aid

 Students and parents who are eligible to use the IRS Data Retrieval Tool (IRS DRT) can automatically transfers tax information into the FAFSA application.

-For more information on transferring your income tax return through the IRS Data Retrieval Tool on the FAFSA application, click here.
+For more information on transferring your income tax return through the IRS, click here.

 FAFSA Frequently Asked Questions